PointCloudLibrary/pcl/doc/tutorials/content/ground_based_rgbd_people_detection.rst

 **********
 In the main loop, new frames are acquired and processed until the application is terminated by the user.
-The ``people_detector`` object receives as input the current cloud and the estimated ground coefficients and computes people clusters properties, which are stored in :pcl:`PersonCluster <pcl::PersonCluster>` objects.
+The ``people_detector`` object receives as input the current cloud and the estimated ground coefficients and computes people clusters properties, which are stored in :pcl:`PersonCluster <pcl::people::PersonCluster>` objects.
 The ground plane coefficients are re-estimated at every frame by using the previous frame estimate as initial condition.
 This procedure allows to adapt to small changes which can occurr to the ground plane equation if the camera is slowly moving.